scottparkes/auth0-logs-to-azure-log-analytics/README.md

-# Auth0 - Logs to Application Insights Webtask
+# Auth0 - Logs to Azure Log Analytics Webtask

 [![Auth0 Extensions](http://cdn.auth0.com/extensions/assets/badge.svg)](https://sandbox.it.auth0.com/api/run/auth0-extensions/extensions-badge?webtask_no_cache=1)

-This extension will take all of your Auth0 logs and export them to Application Insights
+This extension will take all of your Auth0 logs and export them to Azure Log Analytics

-## Configure Application Insights
+## Configure Azure Log Analytics

-First you'll need an Application Insights account which you can create for free in your [Azure Subscription](https://portal.azure.com/#create/Microsoft.AppInsights).
+First you'll need an Azure Log Analytics account which you can create for free in your [Azure Subscription](https://portal.azure.com/#create/Microsoft.LogAnalyticsOMS).

 ## Configure Webtask